KonradStanski/androidAutomate/README.md

 #### How to Record Events:
 - Choose "Record Event"
 - Provide a name for the event i.e: "send_snapchat"
-- perform the action on the device
+- Perform the action on the device
 - Press CTRL-C to stop recording
 - The event is now stored in ./events and can be viewed and edited.
 The format of storing touch events is up for review and may change

 #### How to Playback Events:
 - Choose "Playback Event"
+- The available events will be listed with numbers
-- provide the name of the event i.e: "send_snapchat"
+- Provide the number of the event
-- make sure the device is in the same state as when you recorded the event
+- Make sure the device is in the same state as when you recorded the event
 - The event will now play

 #### Searching for an app: